 - Cut out junk food

-- Stick to non-starchy vegetables
+- Eat non-starchy vegetables

-- Eat small amounts of low-sugar fruits
+- Eat low-sugar fruits

 - Enjoy healthy proteins

 The most important of these is to avoid added sugars.
 People’s diets these days are full of added sugars like dextrose, fruit juice concentrate, and high fructose corn syrup.

 In fact, there are so many different names for sugar that we often don’t even realize what we’re eating.